thanthese/bump-date/README.md

 A **quarter** is 13 weeks.
 (So if you started on a Saturday you'll end on a Saturday.)

-A **year** is only touches the year.
+A **year** only touches the year.
 (So you'll go from December 25th to December 25th.)

 ## Browser compatibility

 Safari is weird.
 In older versions it hangs, and in newer versions it breaks on some dates.
-I'm not especially worried about fixing it because both chrome and firefox are better browser options.
+I'm not especially worried about fixing it because both [chrome](https://www.google.com/intl/en/chrome/browser/) and [firefox](http://www.mozilla.org/en-US/firefox/new/) are better browser options.

 If you manage to find a solution for Safari, please send me a pull request.